GeekyAubergine/api.zoeaubert.me/blogPosts/2023/hack-pompey.md

 tldr: We made a [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/) style game based around Blahai the Blahbarian

-If you want to play it, you can find it [here](https://zoeaubert.me/projects/blahbarian-hackathon/).
+You can [play it here](https://zoeaubert.me/projects/blahbarian-hackathon/).
 Warning that the noises are pretty loud.

 The code is available [here](https://github.com/GeekyAubergine/blahbarian).